 - General Medical and Surgical Hospitals

 Medical and surgical hospitals often provide general care and specialized practices.
 These organizations employ thousands of health informatics professionals

 - Medical and Diagnostic Laboratories

-These laboratories offer analytical and diagnostic services, usually to medical professionals.
+These laboratories provide analytical and diagnostic services, usually to medical professionals.
 Examples include dental, blood analysis, and pathological labs.
-A career here would be analytics-intensive.
+Lab careers require significant analytics skills.

-There are plenty of roles to find in physicians offices, including those in analytics and management.
-These are smaller than hospitals and are more likely to be in a specialized field.
+Health informatics professionals can pursue several carers in physicians' offices, including roles in analytics and management.
+These offices are smaller than hospitals and are more likely to focus on a specific field.

 - Pharmaceutical and Medicine Manufacturing